-Kelli Trautmann completed her second season as the head coach of the University of Dallas volleyball team.
+Kelli Trautmann completed her third season as the head coach of the University of Dallas volleyball team.
 She is the 17th coach to be at the helm for the Crusaders and accepted her first head coaching position in March, 2017.